Predicting the next local supernova: discussion

 \section{discussion}

-Normally, one would not expect that a large star, with two tiny cores churning deep within its center at what one would think was a lazy pace, could drive relativistic jets of particles from its poles, but that's how the mathematics work, and in consequence, how the Universe must work.
+Normally, one would not expect that a large star, with two tiny cores churning deep within its center at what one would think was a lazy pace, could drive relativistic jets of particles from its poles, but that's how the mathematics work, and in consequence, how the Universe must work (the focusing calculated in [\onlinecite{M18}] is so extreme that the defocusing effects of the stellar interior are not likely to change this).
 In fact, \textit{all}\cite{M18} large stars will eventually produce polar jets as they develop rotation and magnetic fields within their core(s), whose moments of inertia drop with time due to orbital decay for doubles, and burning to heavier elements for massive singles.

 Although the velocities of C or O ejected from stars without H or He, the progenitors of SNe Ia, will be less than the 0.957 c of H, they need to be at least 0.75 c if they drove the H in SN 1987A by collision, and 0.8747 c if they were all driven electromagnetically, with equal energy per proton, assuming nuclei with all of their companion electrons ionized away.
 However, the H driven by the pulsar companion to SS 433 is line-locked at just under 0.28 c, probably due to the absence of heavy elements.\cite{M12}